 Klopp spent a decade with the 05ers as a player, making 340 appearances until hanging up his boots in February 2001 in order to take over the reins as head coach.

-"Obviously, it's a great thing to win the Champions League, but my greatest success as a coach was promotion to the Bundesliga with Mainz in 2004," he said on the eve of Liverpool’s UCL success in 2019.
+"Obviously, it's a great thing to win the Champions League, but my greatest success as a coach was promotion to the Bundesliga with Mainz in 2004," he said on the eve of Liverpool’s continental success in 2019.
 "We had a small squad, strong opponents.
 What I did with Mainz cannot be topped."

 The Carnival Club caught the eye with Klopp’s “heavy-metal” brand of football, but following two terms in 11th, they were relegated back to the second tier in 2006/07 and their history-making coach left his role at the end of 2007/08 – Svensson’s first year at the Opel Arena and sole campaign under Klopp.

-Three games into his tenure – and a week out from his 36th birthday – the Krumbach native had his first major scalp, beating Bayern Munich 2-1 with goals from Andreas Ivanschitz and Aristide Bance.
+Three games into his tenure – and a week out from his 36th birthday – the Krumbach native had his first major scalp, beating Bayern 2-1 with goals from Andreas Ivanschitz and Aristide Bance.
 Svensson was moved into central midfield that day against Bayern, and he knew there was something special about Tuchel, even if he doubted his boss’ sanity that day.

 “You immediately noticed that he’s a special coach and that he thinks a little differently,” Svensson told DAZN and Goal at the start of the year.
 “I’d never seen such an appearance in front of a team or such training in this form as a player.